-The risk profile of CNP Zois is predominately driven by life underwriting risk and market risk, since the solvency capital of the two risks represents the 80% of the Basic SCR before diversification.
+The risk profile of CNP Zois is predominately driven by market risk and counterparty default risk, since the solvency capital of the two risks represents the 79% of the Basic SCR before diversification.
 Diversification effects are taken into account when capital requirements are aggregated by using correlation matrices and this is intended to reflect potential dependencies.